rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/4-Session4-reproducibility-tools.md

 #### **Option 2**: Build an image with Docker Hub.
 There are multiple ways to accomplish this task.
 Here we discuss one approach to link GitHub to Docker Hub.
 <br>

-1. Create GitHub and Docker Hub accounts.
+**Step 1.** Create GitHub and Docker Hub accounts.

-2. Create a GitHub repository, perhaps something like *my_container*.
+**Step 2.** Create a GitHub repository, perhaps something like *my_container*.

-3. Within the *my_container* GitHub repository, make a file titled *Dockerfile*.
+**Step 3.** Within the *my_container* GitHub repository, make a file titled *Dockerfile*.
 Below is an example what a simple Dockerfile might look like:

   ```text
  FROM jupyter/datascience-notebook
  LABEL maintainer="My Name <my.email@xxx.xxx>"

  conda create --name session3_env python=3.7 numpy dask dask-jobqueue ipykernel
   ```

 The above Dockerfile adds to the jupyter/datascience-notebook container.
 We first change the maintainer information to our information, then create a new conda environment named *session3_env*, and install python, numpy, dask, dask-jobqueue and the ipykernel.

-4. Create a new repository in Docker Hub and link it to the *my_containers* repository in GitHub.
+**Step 4.** Create a new repository in Docker Hub and link it to the *my_containers* repository in GitHub.

-5. Trigger the image build in Docker Hub.
+**Step 5.** Trigger the image build in Docker Hub.
 Wait for the build to complete and then pull to Ceres.

 <br><br>